Myths Debunked

 - The PSLE is a useful checkpoint to gauge a child's understanding of key concepts and academic strengths.
 It is also a placement exam to determine the most appropriate course and subject level for a student, based on the student's educational needs at the point of entry to secondary school.

-- Similar to the T-score system, students who are not eligible for Express, N(A) or N(T) would be offered the option to repeat the PSLE, or progress to NorthLight School or Assumption Pathway School with their principal's endorsement.
+- Students who are not eligible for any of the Posting Groups would be offered the option to repeat the PSLE, or progress to NorthLight School or Assumption Pathway School with their principal's endorsement.

 PROVIDING CONFIDENCE AND BUILDING STRONG FUNDAMENTALS FOR STUDENTS